hellowac/conda-zh-cn/cn_docs/source/user-guide/concepts/pkg-search.rst

    Any search values using the key-value pair notation will override values in the rest of the search string.
 For example, ``conda search numpy 1.17.3[version=1.19.2]`` will return packages with the version ``1.19.2``.

+软件包安装
+====================

 Package installation

-====================
+.. tab:: 中文

+.. tab:: 英文

 When you're installing packages, conda recommends being as concrete as possible.
 Using ``*`` wildcards and version ranges during an install will most likely cause a conflict.

 However, ``*`` wildcards can still be helpful in an install command when used sparingly.

+使用通配符安装
+-------------------------

 Installing with wildcards

--------------------------
+.. tab:: 中文

+.. tab:: 英文

 Let's say you are working on a project that requires version 2.3 of a package.
 If you upgrade to 2.4 or 3.0, your project will break.
 You're also using an environment file to create your environment.

 In the version ``2.3.1``, ``2`` is the major version, ``3`` is the minor version, and ``1`` is the patch.
 Patches typically contain bug fixes, so if you want to keep version ``2.3`` in your environment without updating to ``2.4`` or ``3.0``, but want to take advantage of any bug fixes, using ``2.3.*`` in your environment file would be helpful to you.

+具体安装示例
+------------------------

 Concrete install example

-------------------------
+.. tab:: 中文

+.. tab:: 英文

 Let's take the search from the :ref:`Package search` section.